 The profile manager handles account creation, user authentication, and user meta-data.
 The profile manager interacts with the storage engine to store and retrieve information on user profiles, as well as power consumption data.
-Users may upload power data directly as CSV files or provide a URL for a third-party meter that stores the data.
+The users can upload power data using - i) a CSV file in an iProgram-specified template, ii) a GreenButton XML file (provided the utility is GreenButton compliant), or iii) a URL for a third-party meter that stores the data.
 We currently support eGauge power meters, but intend to add additional third-party meters in the future, such as TED.
 The occupancy analyzer implements occupancy detection and schedule generation algorithms from the previous section.
 The module stores the discretized occupancy information in the storage engine.
 The occupancy information is then read by the scheduler generator, which is capable of generating schedules for 1-day, 5-2-day, and 7-day programmable thermostats.
 The schedule generator supports the different scheduling algorithm variants, which either specify a target miss/waste time and minimizes waste/miss time, respectively, or optimizes for the mismatch time.